bucketshop69/bs_vybe/README.md

    - Name: `data`
    - Mount Path: `/data`
    - Size: 1 GB (minimum)
+   - Note: Make sure to wait for disk creation to complete before proceeding

 4. Create a new Web Service:
    - Select your repository